| I awoke to the rustling of my

 them shipped back to Tokyo.
 Don't ask me why, but Hagi pottery can

 also seemingly be used to make a comfortable bed for cats (see photo).
+By the time I left Hagi it was 5:00PM.
+It looked

 like good weather would continue so I decided to go as far as I could before finding a